18 Best Cascading Plants For A Wall Garden

 Dichondria “Silver Falls”

 This plant is a true cascading plant with beautiful silver foliage that will spill over the edges of your wall garden.
-It will spread two to four feet wide very quickly.
+It will spread 2 to 4 feet wide very quickly.

-Silver Falls is easy to grow in sunny, well-drained soil.
+Silver falls is easy to grow in sunny, well-drained soil.
 It is an evergreen and hardy to 40 degrees.
-You will need to water it weekly, and keep weeded until it fills in.
+You will need to water it weekly and keep it weeded until it fills in.

 Golden Creeping Jenny